Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Discussion

+Taking this idea to its extreme conclusion would imply that the correlation between giant planet occurrence and bulk stellar metallicity is actually a correlation with $\alpha$ abundance, and bulk metallicity is simply a confounding variable that happens to correlate with $\alpha$ abundances in the local stellar neighborhood, making it difficult to disentangle this multivariate trend.
+However, it should be possible to isolate correlations between planet occurrence and these two parameters by searching for planets in multiple Galactic populations, with differing star formation histories and therefore differing metallicity, $\alpha$, and age distributions.
+While ground-based transit surveys are currently being performed to test this hypothesis \citep{penny2020}, the GBTDS will accomplish this on a larger scale by effectively searching for exoplanets across all major Galactic populations.

-As discussed in the introduction, there are several reasons why the exoplanet population should vary across the Galaxy, such as correlations with stellar metallicity and alpha abundances \citep[e.g.,][]{fischer2005,johnson2010,adibekyan2012a,petigura2018,wilson2022}.
-However, the methodology for identifying these correlations is less apparent, given that reliable metallicities, and especially $\alpha$-abundances, will be difficult to obtain for the sources in the GBTDS.
+The particular methodology for isolating these correlations is not obvious given that reliable metallicities, and especially $\alpha$-abundances, will be difficult to obtain for the sources in the GBTDS.
 Because of this, the transiting planet yield from the GBTDS may best be interpreted in the context of Galactic populations, perhaps as a hierarchical model built upon a Galactic population synthesis model.
 Forward modeling planet catalogs have proven successful in analyzing the Kepler planet catalog \citep[e.g.,][]{mulders2018,mulders2019,he2019}, and we propose that adopting a similar approach, with key parameters in the planet demographics that vary as a function of stellar metallicity, alpha abundance, and stellar age, layered over a reliable Galactic model offers the best opportunity to disentangle correlations with these parameters.